 My role is to conceive and create every aspect of the gameplay, including in-game materials (like passages of fiction, game sheets, and visual puzzles) as well as fully scripted and narrated video content.
 The library foundation’s in-house team produces the event itself, organizing dozens of volunteers and staging the game elements throughout each venue.

-The next event will be in late Spring, at the stunning New Central Library.
-Tickets will be available soon at LibraryAfterDark.ca.
+The next event is on July 26, 2019 at the stunning New Central Library.
+Tickets are available at LibraryAfterDark.ca.

 LOCKED LIBRARY 5: THE Magic bOOK